Section: Purchasing Index: E-1

 Purchases Delegated to Departments

-- Most goods costing $3,500 or less per transaction with federal funds or $15,000 or less per transaction with non-federal funds, including freight and delivery charges.
+- Most goods costing less than $3,500 per transaction with federal funds or less than $15,000 per transaction with non-federal funds, including freight and delivery charges.

 - An exception is Controlled Assets, generally valued at $500 or more, and Capital Assets considered personal property, generally valued at $5,000 or more, which must be requisitioned through Purchasing.

 - Another exception is expenditure contracts on state funds for any amount, which must be initiated through contract management in Business Services then requisitioned through Purchasing once executed to facilitate required state reporting.
-Requisition through Purchasing is not required for contracts paid with local funds under the delegated department threshold of $15,000 or less.
+Requisition through Purchasing is not required for contracts paid with local funds under the delegated department threshold of less than $15,000.

 - There are other limited exceptions, which are described in detail in the Purchasing Manual.